Student Financial Management Center

-The financial aid application process for the academic year begins Jan.
-1. All students are encouraged to complete and submit the Free Application for Federal Student Aid (FAFSA) as soon as possible after Jan.
+The financial aid application process for the academic year begins Oct.
+1. All students are encouraged to complete and submit the Free Application for Federal Student Aid as soon as possible after Oct.
 1, designating VCU (school code 003735) to receive the results.
-In order to reduce problems, errors and omissions on the FAFSA, students are encouraged to apply electronically using FAFSA on the Web (available online at www.fafsa.ed.gov).
-Once the FAFSA is filed, the federal processor will send the student a Student Aid Report (SAR) or electronic SAR Acknowledgment, and also will electronically send the information to the VCU Office of Financial Aid if VCU was listed as a school to receive the data.
-If additional information is needed to complete processing of the application, the VCU Office of Financial Aid will send the student a request for additional information.
+In order to reduce problems, errors and omissions on the FAFSA, students are encouraged to apply electronically using FAFSA online.
+Once the FAFSA is filed, the federal processor will send the student a Student Aid Report or electronic SAR acknowledgment, and also will electronically send the information to VCU Financial Aid if VCU was listed as a school to receive the data.
+If additional information is needed to complete processing of the application, VCU Financial Aid will send the student a request for that information.
 Responding promptly to such requests will ensure timely processing of the application.
-Once the review of FAFSA data has been completed, the Office of Financial Aid will send the student a Financial Aid Notification.
+Once the review of FAFSA data has been completed, Financial Aid will send the student a financial aid notification.

 Priority filing dates

 Certain financial aid programs, like federal grants, federal work-study and state grants, have limited funding — this means that there are more students eligible for the programs than there are funds available to award to them.
 Therefore, students should file the FAFSA as early as possible and reply to requests for additional information promptly to ensure consideration for this type of funding.
-The VCU Office of Financial Aid recommends electronically filing the FAFSA by March 1.
+VCU Financial Aid recommends electronically filing the FAFSA by Feb.
+1.

 Students who do not have access to the Web may apply using the paper FAFSA, available through VCU, high schools, colleges and most public libraries.
 Those students completing a paper application should mail it to the federal processor by Feb.
 1.